 Alice masters her intake of food, thus symbolically mastering her own new and pubescent sexual changes, and becomes able to change her body as she sees fit.
 When coming across “a little house…about four feet high” Alice is able to nibble “till she had brought herself down to nine inches high” so that she doesn’t “frighten [the house’s residents] out of their wits” (AAW 48).
 When she comes across “so large a house”, she “nibbled some more of the left-hand bit of mushroom, and raised herself to about two feet high” (AAW 59).
 Later, she returns to the door leading to the garden she had desired to see, and nibbles “at the mushroom…till she was about a foot high” (AAW 69).
 Finally she can walk through the garden passage.

 Through her mastery of her size changing, Alice is able to obtain access to places of food, her entering the “little house” leading her directly to “a large kitchen” (AAW 52) and the “large” house to the infamous “mad tea party”.
 She is now in control of her eating and drinking – or sexual – experiences, no longer subject to what before seemed like random changes.
 But though the effects had been previously uncontrollable, Alice did in fact still “direct them”, as Nina Auerbach states in her essay “A Curious Child” (Auerbach 35).
-In other words, Alice did attempt to engage in some kind of sexual activity, and could only not control the results of her engagements.
+In other words, symbolically at least, Alice did attempt to engage in some kind of sexual activity, and could only not control the results of her engagements.
 Alice has only found a way to control an already existing sexuality, not create it.